Label-Efficient Model Selection for Text Generation: Results

 Results for the iterative algorithm are shown in Figure~\ref{fig_iterative}.
 Clearly, \method{} provides a significant advantage over random selection, increasing the likelihood of successfully determining the winner (right panel), while significantly reducing the number of examples sent to the oracle (left panel).

 Note that the number of annotations in practice varies widely, and is linked to the performance gap between the models.
 For instance, in the Closed-Book version of NaturalQuestions, a large number of examples is annotated, and the outcome is usually inconclusive (left panel of Fig.~\ref{fig_iterative}, App.
-Tab.~\ref{table_iterative}); this is because the distances between models in this dataset are quite small (cf. Fig.~\ref{all_pairs_differences}), making it difficult to conclusively determine the winner.
+Tab.~\ref{table_iterative}); the reason for this is that the test winning distances in this dataset are quite small (cf. Fig.~\ref{all_pairs_differences}), making it difficult to conclusively determine the winner.